‘General Hospital’ Spoilers: Nathan Varni Spills On Upcoming GH Plots

 All The News Interruptions

 A couple of callers mentioned the frustrating number of news interruptions disturbing General Hospital over the past couple of months.
 Varni said, “no one is more frustrated than myself” and promised the General Hospital team is working with ABC News and they hope it won’t keep happening.
-Nathan sympathies seem to be with the viewers and he sounded upset about it, too.
+Nathan sympathies seem to be with the viewers, and he sounded upset about it, too.

 #GH Casting call – Martina.
 New love interest for Sonny? pic.twitter.com/S9C5Qtjqwe